How to Use Macro to Create Folders from Excel List (3 Methods)

 Selecting the range of Parent & Child Folders

-• Finally, after the creation of all the Folders & Subfolders, a MsgBox will show that Folders Creation Completed.
+After the creation of all the Folders & Subfolders, a MsgBox will show Folders Creation Completed.

 MsgBox showing that Folders have been created

-• Now, if you go inside the selected Folder, you should be able to see all those Folders and Subfolders.
+If you navigate inside the selected Folder, you should see all the created Folders and Subfolders.

 Newly Created Folders and Subfolders

-In this example, I am going to show you how we can use an UserForm to create Folders and Subfolders from a list in Excel.
+We can also use a UserForm to create Folders and Subfolders from a list in Excel.
 Here, the list of Folders and Subfolders should be structured in the following way.

 Folder List Structure